madebyaro/centos6/README.md

 Install Centos 6.10 on VM run by VMware Player for VirtualBox.

+Can also use docker running on Ubuntu, see the Makefile.

 Install Centos 6.10 with following options:

   2-4 GB memory, 500Gb - 1Tb disk, 2-4 processors